brownplt/code.pyret.org/README.md

 those digits.

 (NOTE(joe Jan 2015): There isn't documentation indicating that this is a stable way to do this, so this is an interim note.
-There may be a better Google Drive endpoint/id to use, but this is suitable for what I'm doing right now.)
+We may need a more complicated identity-checking mechanism, but this is super-simple and easier to change/rip out if necessary.)

 ## Running with Development Pyret